ilg-physics-ucsb/physics6-manual/6CL/LensesRayTracingAndSimpleOpticalDevices/LensesRayTracingAndSimpleOpticalDevices.md

 <!-- <figcaption> Simulation 2 </figcaption> -->
 <!-- </figure> -->

 1. Use this simulation to examine the behavior of a thick block lens.
 Set the radius of curvature of the left side to 100 and the radius of curvature of the right side to 4.
 This closely approximates the shape of the D-block shown above.
-Observe the refracted rays.
+The index of refraction of the lens is 1.5.
+Observe the refracted rays from the pair of rays closest to the optical axis and the pair of rays second closest to the optical axis.

 :::Question
 Measured from the flat surface, at what distances do the rays converge?
+What is the difference between the two distances (let's call this the focal length spread)?
 :::

 2. Now set the the radius of curvature of the right side to 100 and the radius of curvature of the left side to 4.
-Observe the refracted rays.
+Observe the refracted rays from the same pairs of rays as before.

 :::Question
-Does the block lens have symmetrical behavior?
-That is, do the rays converge at the same distances from the flat surface (whether they enter or exit from that surface)?
-Why might this be the case?
-Hint: look at the flat boundary; comment on the refraction that occurs there.
+a.
+Measured from the flat surface, at what distances do the rays converge?
+What is the difference between the two distances (the focal length spread)?

+b.
+Does the D-block lens have symmetrical behavior?
+That is to say, is  the focal length spread in the two scenarios the same?

+c.
+Which scenario has a smaller focal length spread and thus less spherical aberrations?
+How should you place the D-block in order to minimize spherical aberrations?
 :::

 :::